Top 8 Best Illustrator Alternatives (Free & Premium)

 - The free version of Figma is the Starter plan and is restricted to one team project with unlimited viewers

-- The Professional plan costs $12 per editor per month when billed annually, or $15 if paid on a month-to-month basis.
+- The Professional plan costs $12 per editor per month when billed annually or $15 if paid monthly.
 The Professional plan is also available for free for students and educators

 - The Organization plan is suited to businesses that require more than nine editors.
 The Organization plan costs $45 per editor per month and is available for annual billing only